Summit Creek Planting

 Participant responsibilities

-Participants are responsible for their own food, camping gear as well as transportation to and from the trip, carpooling will be facilitated.
+Participants are responsible for their own food, water and, camping gear as well as transportation to and from the trip.
+The trip leader will facilitate carpooling amongst participants.
 Sturdy ankle-high boots are required for this trip.
 Volunteers should be prepared to be away from camp all day each of the work days.
-A more complete packing list will be sent out three weeks before the trip starts.
+A more complete packing list will be sent to participants by the trip leader three weeks before the trip.

 Gear provided